Jill Arnold, Executive Director

 This Governor’s task force is overseen by the Arkansas Insurance Department in partnership with the Arkansas Center for Healthcare Improvement, who manages the state’s All-Payer Claims Database.
 The board makes recommendations to AID regarding data utilization and compliance issues.

-Member of the Patient Safety Movement Foundation Optimizing Obstetric Safety Workgroup
+Co-Chair, Patient Safety Movement Foundation Optimizing Obstetric Safety Workgroup

 Active member of the OB Safety Workgroup, which meets quarterly and updates materials annually.
 Maternal Safety Foundation has partnered with PSMF on multiple projects.